shernandezp/TrackHub/public/help/en/gps-integration.md

 The **GPS Integration** page brings together everything about the link between TrackHub and your GPS provider(s).
 At the top is a health dashboard; below it are collapsible sections for operators, sync runs, alerts, devices, assignments, and retention.
 Click a section heading to expand it; the operators section has an **Add** (**+**) icon.

 This page is for managers.
 For the integration to pull data, the GPS integration feature must be enabled for your account (set in [System Administration](topic:system-administration)).
 See also [Troubleshooting](topic:troubleshooting).

+Setting up an operator for the first time?
+[Setting up your account](topic:admin-account-setup) walks through it in order — credentials ready, protocol chosen, connection tested **before** you enable it.

 ## The integration dashboard